 Blepharoplasty Recovery Time

-For most blepharoplasty patients the first week is the worst period of their recovery and after ten to fourteen days most patients can return to normal activities.
+For most eyelid surgery patients, the first week is the worst period of their recovery and after ten to fourteen days most patients can return to normal activities.
 It is recommended that patients take at least a week off work to give themselves time to recover.
 Some patients take longer off work and allow themselves at least two weeks to heal.
-The amount of time it takes for a patient to be able to return to work will depend on how extensive the blepharoplasty procedure was as undergoing both upper and lower blepharoplasty will take longer to recover from.
+The amount of time it takes for a patient to be able to return to work will depend on how extensive the procedure was as undergoing both upper and lower eyelid surgery will take longer to recover from.

 - It is advised that patients use ice packs on their eyes to help with swelling and pain.

 - It is important that the incision sites are kept clean and patients should aim to gently clean their eyelids and use eyedrops f they have been prescribed them to prevent infection.

 - Patients cannot wear contact lenses for a few weeks after undergoing the surgery.